Aromatics in Cooking: Simple Ways to Boost Flavor and Health

 Preserve the shelf life of your leeks by wrapping them in plastic before storing in the refrigerator.

-2 Aromatic Bases to get your started
+2 Aromatic Bases to Get You Started

 Here’s to your health!